Skip to main content

 ― More information

-There are rare occasions when you should take extra care because of your carrier status.
-If you need a general anaesthetic, you should tell medical staff you are a sickle cell carrier.
+There are very rare occasions when you should take extra care because of your carrier status.
+If you need a general anaesthetic for an operation or for dental treatment, make sure healthcare professionals know that you are a sickle cell carrier.

-Also, if you take part in any form of intense sporting activity, you should:
+If you take part in any form of vigorous physical activity, you should:

 • make sure you drink plenty of fluids;